Who can use the Clark library?

 What does it mean if the catalog says an item is “Requestable?”

-Requestable items are kept in an Offsite Storage facility.
+Requestable items are shelved in an Offsite Storage facility.
 Offsite materials are usually retrieved each weekday morning.
 Library users with circulation accounts may request any item not accessible in the stacks by clicking the “Request This Item” button and entering their name and circulation barcode.

 Visitors should email or call at least two days in advance to request materials from Offsite Storage.